meltinglava/rust_presentation/presentation.md

 <!-- pause  -->
 <!-- column: 1 -->

-But they have a powerful feature that a variant can hold a value.
+But they have a powerful feature: a variant can hold a value.

 ```rust {all|3,5|all} +line_numbers
 enum ApplicationState {